bernardo-cs/thesis_report/readme.md

 ![IST Logo](http://tecnico.ulisboa.pt/img/tecnico.png)
 # MSc Thesis template for IST students
-This stylesheet is pratically a ripoff from [Pedro Tomás](http://sips.inesc-id.pt/~pfzt/wordpress/?page_id=206) updated with the new IST logo, and a diferent folder structure.
+This stylesheet is practically a ripoff from [Pedro Tomás](http://sips.inesc-id.pt/~pfzt/wordpress/?page_id=206) updated with the new IST logo, and a different folder structure.
 Besides it's open source and git controlled so feel free to make pull requests ;)

+## Thesis information for the year 2013/14
+ Delivery dates for the 2º semester:

+·  15 October 2014 - Limit date for dissertation, and article delivery,( Fenix upload, file format:  METI-student number name-las name.zip )

+·  12 November 2014 - Limit date for thesis presentation

+·  26 November 2014 - Final Version Delivery (  Fénix upload + (2 printed copies + 1 CD) at DEI)

+## Extra info
+ All the rules and bureaucracies regrading thesis submission can be officially found [here](http://da.tecnico.ulisboa.pt/dissertacao-de-mestrado/).

 ## Template Structure
 The amount of trash latex produces in order to compile a document is ridiculous, so lets try to separate our important files from compile sh*t.